-An Analog Terminal Adaptor (ATA) is a SIP device that allows you to connect an analog device, such as a loop start trunk or a fax machine, to a SIP-compatible phone system.
-ATAs are used to circumvent the cable distance limits on analog devices at a remote location that need to connect back to the main office or headquarters.
-The OfficeServ 7000 series can be connected to 3rd party ATA for special applications such as remote IP Phones requiring local 911 emergency services, local 411 directory assistance, remote fax machines and/or analog phone deployment.
+The OfficeServ 7000 series can be connected to 3rd party analog terminal adapter (ATA) for special applications such as remote IP Phones requiring local 911 emergency services, local 411 directory assistance, remote fax machines and/or analog phone deployment.
+This document will describe, in general, how to connect the ATA via SIP protocol to any of the OfficeServ 7000 series platforms.
 This document outlines deployment of the following specialized applications: